Writer Sloane Crosley Tells Wealthsimple Why She Hasn’t Given Herself a Raise Since 2009 | Wealthsimple

 The author of the New York Times bestselling essay collection "I Was Told There'd be Cake," tells us how it was formative to grow up with parents who were cheap and extravagant at the same time.

-This is the latest in our original series "Money Diaries," where we ask interesting people about the role money has played in their lives.
+Wealthsimple is a whole new kind of investing service.
+This is the latest installment of our recurring series “Money Diaries,” where we ask interesting people to open up about the role money has played in their lives.
 Sloane Crosley is an author of I Was Told There'd be Cake and the novel The Clasp (just out in paperback), and is a frequent contributor to GQ and The New York Times.

 The richest I've ever felt was probably when I got my first book advance.
-The first cheque was something like $4,500.
-It was the biggest cheque I had ever seen.
-Actually, years ago, I worked for Scott Turow’s agent, and I used to send him cheques.
-So it's not the biggest cheque I had ever seen made out to anyone, but it was definitely the biggest cheque I had ever seen for me.
+The first check was something like $4,500.
+It was the biggest check I had ever seen.
+Actually, years ago, I worked for Scott Turow’s agent, and I used to send him checks.
+So it's not the biggest check I had ever seen made out to anyone, but it was definitely the biggest check I had ever seen for me.

 It was not like I was rolling in it, so I had no business doing this, but instead of putting it all toward rent, I bought this blue Givenchy bag.
 I got it on sale for $1,200.
 I wasn’t even a big fashion person, so that was definitely the nicest thing I owned by far.
 But for years, I felt like that bag owned me.
 It felt way too grown-up for me.
 It's not that I mind the idea of having a lot of money, but I'd never want to be a “rich lady.”
 If something is what I consider very expensive, I do think of all the other things I could buy with that money or what that money could do in the world at large.
 I don’t believe in the necessity of a selfless or monastic life, but that exorbitant handbag screamed “there are starving children in Haiti.”
 Now I’m slightly older, and it's so beaten up and well-loved that it finally feels less guilt-inducing.